reke1608/rekeportfolio/content/leadership/index.md

               * Took pictures to include in the UW-GK independent website.
               * Assisted with the development of an initiative to network with members and promote GK opportunities and benefits.
         - title: Vice President Events
           company: University of Winnipeg International Students Union (UWISU)
           company_url: ''
           company_logo: goldenkey
-          location: Winnipeg, MB
-          date_start: '2021-09-01'
-          date_end: '2022-04-01'
-          description: |2-
-              * Ensure the successful operation of the Chapter.
-              * Directed the completion of the Key Chapter Application.
-The UWGK Chapter won this award for the 7th time in a row, making us the longest-winning Chapter in Canada.
-              * Work with Chapter Advisors and Officers to plan the annual calendar of activities.
-              * Coordinate the New Member Recognition Event.
-              * Aim for representation at the annual regional (Canadian) and biennial international conferences.
-        - title: Vice President Events
-          company: University of Winnipeg International Students Union (UWISU)
-          company_url: ''
-          company_logo: goldenkey